 Can you believe that we are already 1 month into the new year?
 With every start to a new year, one of the things we in the marketing world try to do is guess; guess what apps people will use, guess where blogs should be posted for the most views, and guess what public trends are important.
-With the first month of 2017 almost behind us, what does the digital media landscape of 2017 look like?
+With the first month of 2017 almost behind us, what does the digital media and SEO landscape of 2017 look like?
 It's our believe that some of the top trends of 2016 will continue to affect how we do business this year.

 Privacy concerns are on everyone's minds